 There are seatbelt laws in Ontario.
 They are that every driver and passage within a vehicle must be wearing their seatbelt.
 G2 drivers must follow these laws.

 G1 licensed drivers in Ontario are not allowed to drive a vehicle between the hours of midnight, and 5 am.

 Another provision is the G2 driver must have another driver with them when driving.
-This driver must have a Full G license.
+This driver must have a full G license.
 The G driver must occupy the passenger seat.
 The provision on this G driver is they must have held this license for four years.
 If under the age of 21 there is a zero blood tolerance level in effect.

 Further G2 Restrictions

 The first six months require that only one passenger who is under the age of nineteen may be in the vehicle.
 It pertains to the vehicle the G2 driver is operating.
 Also, it applies to the hours of midnight to five am.
-Plus, it changes after a six month period.
+Plus, it changes after a six-month period.
 A total of three passengers under the age of nineteen during these same hours can be in the vehicle.
-If the G license holder has at least four years driving experience, this does not apply.
+If the G license holder has at least four years of driving experience, this does not apply.